openstack-archive/fuel-web/docs/devops.rst

 single action, create virtual machines with multiple NICs, multiple hard drives and many other customizations with a few lines of code in system tests.

+After 6.0 release fuel-devops separate to two versions 2.5.x and 2.9.x.

 For sources please refer to
 `fuel-devops repository on github <https://github.com/stackforge/fuel-devops>`_.

 Installation
 -------------

-The installation procedure can be implemented in two different ways (suppose you are using *Ubuntu 12.04* or *Ubuntu 14.04*):
+The installation procedure can be implemented via PyPI in Pyhton virtual environment (suppose you are using *Ubuntu 12.04* or *Ubuntu 14.04*):

-* from :ref:`deb packages <DevOpsApt>` (using apt)
-* from :ref:`python packages <DevOpsPyPI>` (using PyPI) (also in :ref:`virtualenv <DevOpsPyPIvenv>`)

-Each of the above approaches is described in detail below.

-Before use one of them please install dependencies that are required in all cases:
+Before use it please install dependencies that are required:

 .. code-block:: bash